Volkswagen Passat Estate - Engines, drive & performance

 Volkswagen Passat Estate diesel engines

-All the Passat's diesel engines feel powerful, and even the entry-level 1.6-litre TDI model isn’t underpowered.
-However, the 148bhp 2.0-litre TDI model is our favourite all-rounder, combining a brisk 0-62mph time of 8.9 seconds with a top speed of 135mph.
+All the Passat's diesel engines feel powerful, and even the entry-level 120bhp 2.0-litre TDI model isn’t underpowered.
+However, the 148bhp 2.0-litre TDI model is our favourite all-rounder, combining a brisk 0-62mph time of 9.1 seconds with a top speed of 132mph.
 Overtaking is easy and safe, but this engine is particularly impressive at high speeds, where it’s quiet, smooth and a great motorway mile-muncher.

 There’s just one petrol engine available with the Passat, but the 1.5-litre TSI EVO is well matched to the car.
 With 148bhp it has just enough power to give the big estate convincing acceleration, plus it’s smooth and quiet enough to not sound strained when you work it hard.
 Make no mistake, it’s no performance car – the 2.0-litre diesels feel more muscular – but its refined nature enhances the Passat’s hushed refinement on long motorway runs.

-With a combined 215bhp from its petrol and electric motors and a 0-62mph time of under eight seconds, it would be easy to think the GTE plug-in hybrid is one of the sportiest Passat Estates to buy but that would be missing the point somewhat, as the GTE is at its best when driven more sedately.
+With a combined 215bhp from its petrol and electric motors and a 0-62mph time of less than eight seconds, it would be easy to think the GTE plug-in hybrid is one of the sportiest Passat Estates to buy but that would be missing the point somewhat, as the GTE is at its best when driven more sedately.
 In its electric mode the Passat is quiet and easy to drive but the DSG automatic could be smoother at low speeds.
-You can hold onto the battery pack's charge until you reach a congested or urban area.
+You can hold on to the battery pack's charge until you reach a congested or urban area.

 Which Is Best?